The Toxic Avenger (franchise): Films

+Original series

 The Toxic Avenger (1984)

 Tromaville has a monstrous new hero.
-The Toxic Avenger is born when meek mop boy Melvin falls into a vat of toxic waste.
+The Toxic Avenger is born when meek mop boy Melvin is forced into a vat of toxic waste.
 Now evildoers will have a lot to lose.

 The Toxic Avenger Part II (1989)

 The Toxic Avenger is tricked into traveling to Tokyo to search for his estranged father, leaving Tromaville open to complete domination by an evil corporation.

 The Toxic Avenger Part III: The Last Temptation of Toxie (1989)

 Toxie finds he has nothing to do as a superhero, as he has ridden his city of evil.
 He decides to go to work for a major corporation, which he discovers may be the evilest of all his adversaries.

 Citizen Toxie: The Toxic Avenger IV (2000)

 The Toxic Avenger must defend his friends from his own evil alternate universe doppelgänger, The Noxious Offender.

+Reboot

-The Toxic Avenger (TBA)
+The Toxic Avenger (2023)

 Based on the 1984 cult classic of the same name.
 Set in a fantasy world following Winston, a stereotypical weakling who works as a janitor at Garb-X health club and is diagnosed with a terminal illness that can only be cured by an expensive treatment that his greedy, power hungry employer refuses to pay for.
 After deciding to take matters into his own hands and rob his company, Winston falls into a pit of toxic waste and is transformed into a deformed monster that sets out to do good and get back at all the people who have wronged him.
 On December 10, 2018, it was announced that Legendary Pictures had the rights to reboot the film, with Kaufman and Herz set to serve as the film's producers.
 In March 2019, Macon Blair was announced to write and direct the upcoming reboot.
 In December 2020, Peter Dinklage is set to star.
 In April 2021, Jacob Tremblay also joined the cast with Taylour Paige, who joined in May 2021.
 On June 12, 2021, it was announced that Kevin Bacon had joined the film as the villain followed by Julia Davis and Elijah Wood on June 16, 2021.

+The film premiered at Fantastic Fest on September 21, 2023, and was theatrically released by Cineverse in the United States on August 29, 2025.